 The main factor keeping the float tank water clean is the high salt concentration itself.
 Nothing pathogenic can grow in such salty water.
 Then we sanitize by treating with germ-killing UV light between every client, and back that up by maintaining an active dose of hydrogen peroxide in the tank at all times.
-Filtering to remove oils and particulates is taken care of by a swimming-pool-sized filter unit.
-We filter aggressively between every client, turning the whole contents of the tank over three to four times, to keep our water sparkling.
+Filtering to remove oils and particulates is taken care of by 2 swimming-pool-sized filter units.
+We filter aggressively between every client, turning the whole contents of the tank four times, to keep our water sparkling.

 Can I float if I’m menstruating?

 Yes.
 Just use the same precautions you’d use for a swimming pool or hot tub, e.g. a menstrual cup or tampon.
 If you use tampons, we recommend a fresh one before you float, and a change after you get out.
 If you’re caught without your supplies, there are regular Tampax in the restroom.

 Many women have no problem with floating through their pregnancy and report that they find powerful relief in a tank, and also a wonderfully enhanced connection with their baby.